lovett/medley/README.md

 ## Configuration

-The server's default configuration is reasonable for production use.
-Adjustments to the defaults can be made with environment variables.
+The server uses a default configuration that can be adjusted using environment variables.
 Any environment variable that starts with `MEDLEY__` will be added to the CherryPy global config.

-This convention is for compatibility with systemd.
+### Settings

-`MEDLEY__database_dir`: The filesystem path to the directory that should be used for Sqlite databases.
+`MEDLEY__database_dir`: The filesystem path to the directory that should be used for SQLite databases.
 Default: `./db`

 `MEDLEY__engine__autoreload__on`: Whether the CherryPy server should watch for changes to application files and restart itself.
 Only useful during